-At Fortress, we screen ALL of our clients for an Offer in Compromise.
 We love saving our clients as much money as possible and, oftentimes, an Offer in Compromise is the best vehicle for saving BIG dollars.
 If you are not eligible for an Offer in Compromise, we may be able to help you become eligible.
 If you are eligible, we will professionally prepare your Offer in Compromise and aggressively negotiate with the appropriate government employee towards the approval of a favorable settlement.

 For more information, refer to our article on The IRS Fresh Start Initiative.

 Request a Free Consultation from one of our professional tax attorneys.

 TAX Attorneys vs Accountants

 Which is Best for You?